-§ 459 PC - Burglary - Law Penalties in California California Penal Code § 459 PC defines burglary as entering a residential or commercial structure (or a locked vehicle) with the intent to commit grand larceny, petit larceny, or any felony offense
+§ 459 PC - Burglary - Law Penalties in California California Penal Code § 459 PC prohibits burglary, which is entering a residential or commercial structure (or a locked vehicle) with the intent to commit grand larceny, petit larceny, or any felony offense

 Burglary - Wikipedia Burglary, also called breaking and entering (B E) [1] or housebreaking, [2][3] is a property crime involving the illegal entry into a building or other area without permission, typically with the intention of committing a further criminal offence